-Administration of the Scheme is in-house and undertaken by the Pensions Section of Organisational Development and Human Resources, within the People and Transformation service of the Council.
+Administration of the Scheme is in-house and undertaken by the Pensions Section of Human Resources, People and Transformation service of the Council.

-The section consists of 6 employees although the full-time equivalent is 5.7.
+The section consists of 6 employees (5.5 full time equivalent).

 The Section comprises of the following: